NonaSuomy/nonasuomy.github.io/_posts/2017-06-28-Infrastructure-Part-5.md

 Click the "Network selection" drop down arrow.

-Click the Dropdown Box and select "Specify shared device name"
+Click the Dropdown Box and select "Specify shared device name".

 Bridge name: brv500

-Click Finish
+Click Finish.

 Now you should see the full virtual machine settings window.